spuds51/eventbridge-stripe-go/README.md

 # eventbridge-stripe-go

-`eventbridge-stripe-go` Builds a serverless architecture to handle Stripe Webhook events
+`eventbridge-stripe-go` Builds a serverless architecture to handle [Stripe Webhook](https://stripe.com/docs/api/webhook_endpoints) events

-## Description

 Uses AWS CDK to deploy:
 * API Gateway endpoint used as the target for a Stripe Webhook event